Sex Discrimination/Misconduct Policy

 Elizabethtown College encourages the reporting of sexual assault.
 Sometimes, students are hesitant to report to College officials because they fear that they themselves may be charged with policy violations, such as underage drinking at the time of the incident.
 To encourage reporting, we offer immunity from policy violations related to the sexual assault.

-The College reserves the right to notify parents/guardians regarding any health or safety risk.
-The College may also notify parents/guardians of non‐dependent students who are under age 21 of alcohol and/or drug policy violations.
+The College reserves the right to notify parents/guardians regarding any health or safety emergency.
 The College also reserves the right to designate which officials have a need to know about individual conduct complaints pursuant to the Family Educational Rights and Privacy Act.

-Elizabethtown College recognizes sex discrimination and sexual misconduct as important issues and offers educational programming to various groups such as: campus personnel (Student Life, Campus Security, coaches, faculty advisors); incoming students participating in Orientation; resident assistants and other student leaders.
+Elizabethtown College recognizes sex discrimination and sexual misconduct as important issues and offers educational programming and awareness campaigns to various groups such as: campus personnel (Student Life, Campus Security, coaches, faculty advisors); incoming students participating in Orientation; Resident Assistants and other student leaders.

-Educational programming may address matters such as: a definition of what constitutes sexual misconduct and discrimination, the causes of sexual discrimination, myths involved with sex discrimination, the relationship between sex discrimination and alcohol use, what to do if assaulted, the nature of a rape examination, an explanation of the College sexual discrimination policy, how to file charges within the College discipline system and/or with the local police department, men’s issues and sexual assault, and campus community resources to assist both the complainant and the respondent.
+Educational programming and awareness campaigns may address matters such as: a definition of what constitutes sexual misconduct and discrimination (including domestic violence, dating violence, and stalking), the causes of sexual discrimination, myths involved with sex discrimination, the relationship between sex discrimination and alcohol use, what to do if assaulted, the nature of a rape examination, an explanation of the College sexual discrimination policy, how to file charges within the College discipline system and/or with the local police department, men’s issues and sexual assault, and campus community resources to assist both the complainant and the respondent.

 Registered Sex Offender Information